timescale/docs.timescale.com-content/api.md

 Advanced usage of compression alows users to [compress chunks manually](#compress_chunk), instead of automatically as they age.

->:WARNING: Compression is not available when using TimescaleDB on PostgreSQL 9.6.

 #### Restrictions

 Version 1.5 does not support altering or inserting data into compressed chunks.
 The data can be queried without any modifications, however if you need to backfill or update data in a compressed chunk you will need to decompress the chunk(s) first.

 #### Associated commands